Skip to main content

 Safety considerations

 Cyclotrons produce ionising radiation, requiring robust shielding and safety protocols to protect personnel.
-The production of radioactive isotopes also necessitates careful handling and waste management.
+The radioactive isotopes produced, as well as materials that have become radioactive or contaminated require careful handling and management.

 Security considerations